Time for my 2015 annual review.

 Freelance lifestyle.
-For the last decade, I’ve been working at various agencies, so the ‘agency lifestyle’ is my default setting.
+I’ve been working at various agencies for the last decade, so the ‘agency lifestyle’ is my default setting.
 When I started my company in 2013, I always thought that I would build an agency in the back of my mind.
 However, in 2015, I embraced the fact that freelancing is a way of life that’s exciting to me.

 28 days.
-It wasn’t planned, but one day I got the idea of putting together a free 28-day email course in which I share 28 PR- and digital marketing “secrets.”
+It wasn’t planned, but one day I got the idea of creating a free 28-day email course in which I share 28 PR- and digital marketing “secrets.”
 I had no expectations whatsoever, but I’ve had close to 2,000 participants to date.
 To me, that’s an unexpected success.

 Tracking.
 In 2015, I took action and started to track various aspects of my life more seriously.
-First of all, I got serious about biometrics, DNA analysis, sleep analysis, nutritional intakes, heart rate, training load, you name it.
-I also track my email behaviour, invoicing patterns, work hours, and so on.
-It’s early days yet, but it has helped me ask myself better questions.
+First, I got serious about biometrics, DNA analysis, sleep analysis, nutritional intake, heart rate, and training load; you name it.
+I also track my email behaviour, invoicing patterns, work hours, etc. It’s early days, but it has helped me ask better questions.

 New company name.
 I changed my business name from Mad Science Digital to Spin Factory.
-A small – but important one! – step to commemorate the shift from agency ambitions to a freelance mindset.
+It was a small — but essential — step to commemorate the shift from agency ambitions to a freelance mindset.

 2. What Didn’t Go So Well This Year?

 Unfinished side projects.
 We all have them.
 I have several side projects that I am pursuing.
 However, the only side project I managed to get off the ground was the 28-day email course — and that mini-project wasn’t even planned.